 A manager can support a staff member by providing: 1) a flexible schedule for the staff member to participate in classes and internships, 2) ongoing performance feedback to the staff member, 3) opportunities for the staff member to practice new skills on the current job, and 4) support and encouragement throughout the program.

 Managers also can support participants by hiring them for existing vacancies upon completion of the program.
 This support from managers is critical to the success of the program.

-What other opportunities are available for managers who want to get involved in the Institute?
+What other opportunities are available for managers who want to get involved in the Academy?

 Managers can serve as mentors and internship hosts.
 Support from managers is also needed to hire graduates of the program.

-For more information, please contact the Professional Development Institute at 919 684-5406 or by email at PDI@duke.edu.
+For more information, please contact the Professional Development Academy at 919 684-5406 or by email at PDI@duke.edu.